randalltr/oscp-pg-practice-writeups/jarvis/jarvis.md

 ## 2. Executive Recommendations

-**1. Patch phpMyAdmin** to a current supported version and disable risky features such as direct SQL execution for untrusted users.
+1. **Patch phpMyAdmin** to a current supported version and disable risky features such as direct SQL execution for untrusted users.
-**2. Sanitize SQL input** or use prepared statements throughout the application.
+2. **Sanitize SQL input** or use prepared statements throughout the application.
-**3. Remove plaintext credentials from webroot**, implement proper secrets management.
+3. **Remove plaintext credentials from webroot**, implement proper secrets management.
-**4. Disable LOAD_FILE** and secure MySQL file privileges.
+4. **Disable LOAD_FILE** and secure MySQL file privileges.
-**5. Enforce strict sudo restrictions** and remove dangerous SUID binaries.
+5. **Enforce strict sudo restrictions** and remove dangerous SUID binaries.
-**6. Implement web application firewalls (WAF)** to mitigate SQLi and LFI attempts.
+6. **Implement web application firewalls (WAF)** to mitigate SQLi and LFI attempts.

 ---